Emergence of non-Abelian SU(2) invariance in Abelian frustrated fermionic ladders: Ashkin-Teller and double-frequency sine-Gordon models: Equivalence to a weakly dimerized XXZ spin-1/2 chain

-In the regime $|J_{1}|,|\rho| \ll J$, the model in Eq.~\eqref{eq:stag-xxz} occurs in the vicinity of the isotropic Heisenberg point, $J_{1}= \rho =0$, where it is critical with the central charge $c=1$.
-A finite $\rho$-term introduces exchange anisotropy.
-At $J_{1} = 0$ and $\rho < 0$ the model is in a Tomonaga-Luttinger liquid phase with $\rho$-dependent critical exponents \cite{Luther1975}, whereas at $\rho > 0$ the system enters a gapped Neel phase with a doubly degenerate ground state \cite{Haldane1982}.
+At $|J_{1}|,|\rho| \ll J$, the model in Eq.~\eqref{eq:stag-xxz} occurs in the vicinity of the isotropic Heisenberg point, $J_{1}= \rho =0$, where it is critical with the central charge $c=1$ and whose properties in the scaling limit are described by the critical SU(2)$_1$ WZNW model with a marginally irrelevant perturbation \cite{Affleck1986}:

+with $g_0 \sim v_{s} \sim J_0 a_0 > 0$.
+Here $\textbf{J}_{\text{R,L}}$ are the generators of the chiral, level-1 SU(2) Kac-Moody algebra (see for details the textbooks \cite{DiFrancesco1997,Mussardo2010}).
+A finite $\rho$-term in (\ref{eq:stag-xxz}) introduces exchange anisotropy.
+The translationally invariant chain ($J_{1} = 0$) with $\rho < 0$ occurs in a Tomonaga-Luttinger liquid phase with $\rho$-dependent critical exponents \cite{Luther1975}, whereas at $\rho > 0$ the system enters a gapped Neel phase with a doubly degenerate ground state \cite{Haldane1982}.
 The Neel ordering is site-parity ($P_{S}$) symmetric but breaks spontaneously link parity ($P_{L}$).
 At $\rho = 0$, $J_{1} \neq 0$ the chain maintains spin-rotational symmetry but is explicitly dimerized.
 Its spectrum is massive.
 The $J_{1}$-perturbation breaks $P_{S}$ but preserves $P_{L}$.

 So, there are two, mutually incompatible by symmetry, ``massive'' directions at the SU(2) critical point parametrized by the couplings $J_1$ and $\rho$.
 Their competition gives rise to the splitting of the SU(2)$_1$ WZNW criticality into two Ising criticalities.
-For small values of $J_1$ and $\rho$ the low-energy properties of the model in Eq.~\eqref{eq:stag-xxz} with both perturbations present are most naturally described using non-Abelian bosonization \cite{Witten1984,DiFrancesco1997}.
-In the continuum limit, the antiferromagnetic Heisenberg spin-1/2 chain ($J_1 =\rho=0$) transforms to the critical SU(2)$_1$ WZNW model with a marginally irrelevant perturbation \cite{Affleck1986}:
+For small values of $J_1$ and $\rho$ the low-energy properties of the model in Eq.~\eqref{eq:stag-xxz} with both perturbations present can be adequately described in terms of a perturbed Gaussian theory with the structure of the DSG model \cite{Kohmoto1981}: